bdr888/code-challenge/README.md

 ## Acceptance criteria:

 * As a user, when I come the homepage I will see a list of all the Star Wars films:
-  * Use the existing <Tile /> component to display the data.
+  * Use the existing Tile component to display the data.
-  * Display the `title` and the `director` from the API.
+  * Display the `title` and the `director` data from the API.
   * See the API's documentation: (https://swapi.co/documentation)

-* As a user when I select a Tile, I can see that it is selected because it has these styles applied to it:
+* As a user when I select a Tile, I can see that it is selected or not because it has these styles applied to it:
     * selected:
       * border: 2px solid black
       * box-shadow: 0px 0px 4px 4px #e9e9e9